This comment policy is a work in progress. I tweak it as I go/consume more wine/become a progressively more irritable person.

 5) Please say things that are true.
 It is impossible to have any kind of conversation that is either sane or productive if we don’t stick to this rule.
 If you argue that something was said in the post at hand or by other commenters that was not actually said, your comment may be deleted.
 If you make an argument based on internet/twitter mythology but that has no basis in reality (i.e. “ANDREA DWORKIN THINKS ALL SEX IS RAPE” or “SECOND WAVE FEMINISTS ARE ALL BIGOTS.”
-“MEGHAN MURPHY IS RICH AND DRINKS BABIES FOR BREAKFAST.”), it is unlikely I will publish your comment unless I feel our commenters will provide you with a useful education in terms of reality.
+“MEGHAN MURPHY IS RICH AND DRINKS BABY-BLOOD FOR BREAKFAST”), it is unlikely I will publish your comment unless I feel our commenters will provide you with a useful education in terms of reality.

 6) No death threats/threats of violence/hate speech please.